aguaviva/micro-jpeg-visualizer/README.md

 This project wouldn't have been possible without the hard work of these folks:

 - Calvin Hass for his excellent web page http://www.impulseadventure.com/
-- The editors of the wikipedia JPEG article.
+- The editors of the wikipedia JPEG article (that now references this code).